Physical Challenge: Below Knee Amputee

 Following graduation and Marine Corps training, Eric deployed three times to the Middle East.
 On this third deployment to Afghanistan, Eric was working with Afghan soldiers and stepped on an IED in December 2011, suffering the loss of his right leg below the knee in the explosion.
-It was difficult for Eric to leave his fellow marines behind and return early from deployment, but after a few months of physical therapy, Eric is back in action – this time in the world of triathlon.
+It was difficult for Eric to leave his fellow marines behind and return early from deployment, but after a few months of physical therapy, Eric is back in action this time in the world of triathlon.
 Eric used surfing as part of his recovery and from there, started competing in triathlon.
 In 2013, Eric completed the IRONMAN World Championship in Kailua-Kona, HI and has gone on to complete a number of IRONMAN and IRONMAN 70.3 events since that time.